Monster Beverage Corp (MNST)'s Winning Formula: Financial Metric

 Understanding Monster Beverage Corp's Business

-Monster Beverage Corp, with a market cap of $59.29 billion and sales of $6.92 billion, is a leader in the energy drink subsegment of the nonalcoholic beverage market.
-The company generates two-thirds of its revenue in the U.S. and Canada.
-Its portfolio includes well-known brands such as Monster Energy, Monster Ultra, Java Monster, and Juice Monster.
-Monster Beverage Corp also owns other energy drink brands, such as Reign, NOS, Burn, and Mother, and has expanded into brewing and distributing beers and flavored malt beverages following the acquisition of a craft brewer in 2022.
-The company outsources beverage manufacturing and packaging to copackers and finished goods distribution to bottlers in the global Coca-Cola system, under a 20-year agreement signed in 2015.
-Coca-Cola is the largest shareholder of Monster with a 19.5% stake.
+Monster Beverage Corp, with a market cap of $59.95 billion and sales of $6.92 billion, is a leader in the energy drink subsegment of the nonalcoholic beverage market, generating two thirds of its revenue in the U.S. and Canada.
+The well-known Monster trademark includes brands such as Monster Energy, Monster Ultra, Java Monster, and Juice Monster.
+The firm also owns other energy drink brands, such as Reign, NOS, Burn, and Mother, and brews and distributes beers and flavored malt beverages following the acquisition of a craft brewer in 2022.
+Monster controls branding and innovation but outsources beverage manufacturing and packaging to copackers and finished goods distribution to bottlers in the global Coca-Cola system (pursuant to a 20-year agreement inked in 2015).
+Coke is the largest shareholder of Monster with a 19.5% stake.

 Financial Strength Breakdown

+According to the Financial Strength rating, Monster Beverage Corp's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
+With an Interest Coverage ratio significantly high due to no long-term debt, Monster Beverage Corp stands out as a financially sound company.
+The legendary investor Benjamin Graham preferred companies with an interest coverage ratio of at least 5, and Monster Beverage Corp far exceeds this benchmark.

-Monster Beverage Corp's Financial Strength rating is impeccable, with a perfect score of 10/10.
-The company's Interest Coverage ratio is significantly high, reflecting no long-term debt, which aligns with Benjamin Graham's preference for an interest coverage ratio of at least 5.
-Additionally, an Altman Z-Score of 27.43 indicates a strong defense against financial distress, and a Debt-to-Revenue ratio of 0 showcases Monster Beverage Corp's strategic handling of debt, solidifying its financial health.
+With an Altman Z-Score of 27.78, Monster Beverage Corp exhibits a strong defense against financial distress, highlighting its robust financial stability.
+Additionally, with a favorable Debt-to-Revenue ratio of 0, Monster Beverage Corp's strategic handling of debt solidifies its financial health.

 Profitability Rank Breakdown

+The Profitability Rank reflects Monster Beverage Corp's impressive standing among its peers in generating profit.
+The company's solid financial situation is further confirmed by the Piotroski F-Score, which is based on Joseph Piotroski's nine-point scale measuring a company's profitability, funding, and operating efficiency.

-The Profitability Rank of Monster Beverage Corp is another area where the company shines, with a score of 10/10.
-The Piotroski F-Score further confirms the company's solid financial situation, and a Predictability Rank of 4.0 stars out of five underscores its consistent operational performance, providing investors with increased confidence in the company's ability to generate profits.
+Moreover, Monster Beverage Corp's strong Predictability Rank of 4.0 stars out of five underscores its consistent operational performance, providing investors with increased confidence in the company's ability to maintain its profitability.

 Growth Rank Breakdown

-Monster Beverage Corp's high Growth Rank reflects its commitment to business expansion.
-The company's 3-Year Revenue Growth Rate of 15.5% outperforms 83.84% of its peers in the Beverages - Non-Alcoholic industry.
-The robust increase in EBITDA over the past few years, with a three-year growth rate of 4.8 and a five-year rate of 9.2, highlights Monster Beverage Corp's capability to drive growth.
+Ranked highly in Growth, Monster Beverage Corp demonstrates a strong commitment to expanding its business.
+The company's 3-Year Revenue Growth Rate of 15.5% outperforms 83.84% of companies in the Beverages - Non-Alcoholic industry.
+Additionally, Monster Beverage Corp has seen a robust increase in its earnings before interest, taxes, depreciation, and amortization (EBITDA) over the past few years, with a three-year growth rate of 4.8 and a five-year rate of 9.2, highlighting the company's continued capability to drive growth.

-Considering Monster Beverage Corp's exceptional financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
-Investors seeking companies with similar robust financial health and growth prospects can explore more options using the GF Score Screen.
-With its strategic partnerships, innovative product lines, and strong market presence, Monster Beverage Corp stands as a compelling investment opportunity for those looking to capitalize on the company's continued success.
+Considering Monster Beverage Corp's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
+Investors seeking companies with similar characteristics can explore more options using the GF Score Screen.
+With its strong market position and strategic partnerships, Monster Beverage Corp is poised to continue its trajectory of growth and profitability, making it a compelling choice for value investors.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.